Kingdom of Kongo: Battle of Mbwila

 Portugal began pressing claims over southern vassals of Kongo, especially the country of Mbwila, following Portuguese restoration at Luanda.
 Mbwila, a nominal vassal of Kongo, had also signed a treaty of vassalage with Portugal in 1619.
 It divided its loyalty between the Colony of Angola and Kongo in the intervening period.
 Though the Portuguese often attacked Mbwila, they never brought it under their authority.

 Kongo began working towards a Spanish alliance, especially following António I's succession as king in 1661.
 Although it is not clear what diplomatic activities he engaged in with Spain itself, the Portuguese clearly believed that he hoped to repeat the Dutch invasion, this time with the assistance of Spain.
 António sent emissaries to the Dembos region and to Matamba and Mbwila, attempting to form a new anti-Portuguese alliance.
 The Portuguese had been troubled, moreover, by Kongo support of runaway slaves, who flocked to southern Kongo throughout the 1650s.
 At the same time, the Portuguese were advancing their own agenda for Mbwila, which they claimed as a vassal.
 In 1665, both sides invaded Mbwila, and their rival armies met each other at Ulanga, in the valley below Mbanza Mbwila, capital of the district.

 At the Battle of Mbwila in 1665, the Portuguese forces from Angola had their first victory against the kingdom of Kongo since 1622.
 They defeated the forces under António I killing him and many of his courtiers as well as the Luso-African Capuchin priest Manuel Roboredo (also known by his cloister name of Francisco de São Salvador), who had attempted to prevent this final war.
 Many of the survivors of the Kongo army were taken captive and sold as slaves in the Americas.
-Some were brought to Brazil and others were possible brought to Spanish America.
-Antonio's son and heir Francisco de Menezes Nkanka Makaya was imprisoned in Luanda by the Portuguese.
+Some were brought to Brazil and others were possibly brought to Spanish America.
+António's son and heir, Francisco de Menezes Nkanka Makaya, was imprisoned in Luanda by the Portuguese.